 “This new collaboration with Divine Mercy University emphasizes the importance of sustaining the particular pastoral needs for those serving in the military,” said Dr. Mark Moitoza, Vice Chancellor for Evangelization for the Archdiocese for the Military Services, USA.
 “The focus on psychological and spiritual healing, through the lens of our Catholic tradition, promotes both individual and communal growth.

 “Extending tuition discounts prepares men and women who understand the culture of military life to care for those in need.
 Through compassion, experience, and knowledge they will serve to bridge the multiple experiences of alienation caused by trauma.
 The Archdiocese for the Military Services, USA, is grateful to the Divine Mercy University staff and donors who generously support these crucial efforts.”

-She will use her doctorate to work as a military psychologist.
-And since graduating, Kitenko has been working in a human capital strategies billet at Coast Guard Headquarters.
+Long just completed the third of a five-year program at DMU to earn a Doctor of Psychology degree in Clinical Psychology.
+As for Kitenko, since graduating she has been working in a human capital strategies billet at Coast Guard Headquarters.
 She says earning a degree from Divine Mercy University was worth the effort.

 “College or graduate school is an investment of your time and intellect, but you will reap the benefits not only on your resume and post-military career, but also as a wife, husband, or parent,” she added.